franklin113/LTC-Timecode-Generator/README.md

 ### 1.07
 Timecode readout is now substantially more efficient because the numbers are all using cache selects.
 On startup, values 0-60 are stored in a cache top.
 The timecode readout as well as the countdown are simply retrieving these from cache.
 All four time values as well as the ':' are being merged within a single GLSL top so it's quite lightweight.

+Build 2020.20020 brought a bug that causes issue when you drag to resize panels so this feature has been disabled until it's resolved on the TD side.

 ### 1.03
 Fixed an issue with icon usage on Mac os.
 Fixed a mac version issue with text slightly shifting due to auto sizing.